-Scholarships at MCAD
+Supporting Scholarships at MCAD

 —Mitzi Magid, Trustee

-Scholarships open doors of opportunity for young people and help them to launch their careers in the creative economy.
+Scholarships open doors of opportunity for young people and help them launch careers in the creative economy.

 Endowed Scholarship Funds*

-Endowed Scholarship Funds at MCAD are established with a contribution of $25,000 or more.
+Endowed Scholarship Funds* at MCAD are established with a contribution of $25,000 or more.
 These permanent funds keep giving each year; they also keep growing since only a portion of the income they generate is awarded annually in scholarship support.

 Some donors provide scholarship support on an annual basis.
-Individuals, corporations, and foundations can create named annually renewable funds by committing $2,000 or more for four of more years.
+Individuals, corporations, and foundations can create named annually renewable funds by committing $2,000 or more for four or more years.
 These funds will be expended in full each year and therefore earn no income.

-To endow a scholarship, establish an annual scholarship fund, or provide current students with immediate NOW scholarship support, contact Cindy Theis, Director of Development, at 612.874.3777 or email@example.com.
+To endow a scholarship, establish an annual scholarship fund, or provide current students with immediate NOW Scholarship support, contact Cindy Theis, Director of Development, at 612.874.3777 or email@example.com.